fabiolnh/architecture/README.md

   - How the software will be developed according to the team formation.
   - It is the relation between the goal business and their restrictions, with the components that will be created and the responsibilities, aiming the software evolution
   * Roles:
-    - Transform business requirements into arquitecture pattern
+    - Transform business requirements into architecture pattern
     - Orchestrate devs and domain experts
-    - Undertand deeply concepts and architecture models
+    - Understand deeply concepts and architecture models
     - Assists in decision making when everything is not good
     - Reinforce good development practices
     - Code Review